For Employers and Recruiters

 - Event planning

 This is a new field in career services and we're just getting started.

-Please email CaPS Directory, Gary Beaulieu, to discuss creating a Project-Based Learning Experience.
+Please email our Senior Director, Gary Beaulieu, to discuss creating a Project-Based Learning Experience.
 Or, call him at 317-940-9624.

 We're Here to Help